 There should be no fluids for the kids right before bedtime.
 This will keep their bladders empty and reduce the consistent urge to urinate at night.
 They should especially avoid fluids such as coffee and tea as these have diuretic properties that will make them urinate more.

-They should urinate before bedtime
+They should urinate before bedtime and use the toilet whether they need to or not

-Practice bladder control techniques
+Practice bladder control techniques in the daytime

 Bladder control techniques are designed to enable them to hold urine for longer periods of time.
 Bladder control exercises should be done during the day.
 Have them try to hold going off for the longest possible time.
 When they do so repeatedly, their muscles will develop well and they can be able to hold urine until morning.

-Protect their bedding
+Protect their nighttime bedding

 Do not place older kids in diapers if at all possible.
 This will be extremely embarrassing and it will not do much justice to their self-confidence.
 Instead of diapers, you can have them sleep in clothes that have good absorbing capacities.

 You can get some waterproof underwear or plastic pants.
 This will help reduce mess they would make on their beds.
-They will wake up feeling uncomfortable in those clothes and it might assist in reducing their frequency of bed-wetting.
+They will wake up feeling uncomfortable in those clothes and it might assist in reducing their frequency of bed-wetting. whether you use training pants or not is up to you, but allowing them to feel the wetness usually has a greater chance of teaching them to recognize the need to get up.

 They also make great under-pads for that can go either on top of or underneath sheets to help with messes as they arise.
+I even got to meet the maker of really cool zip and washable mattresses!
+So there are very interesting solutions out there.

 You can set alarm at different times of the night and wake them up to go to the bathroom.
 Or if they have a fairly early bedtime, simply make sure that it’s the last thing you do before going to bed yourself.
 Having to wake multiple times in the night together could be challenging for both of you, but it can be a very effective undertaking in reducing bed wetting among older kids.